A lapbook is one of my favorite ways to make topics “stick” in my kids’ brains.

-After I realized that lapbooks weren’t only for science and history, we started using them for all our subjects.
+Once I realized that lapbooks weren’t only for science and history, we used them for all our subjects.
 This lapbook was used with Discovering Jesus in Genesis for our bible lessons.
 Each day we read one lesson then create a mini book, symbol, or other small craft to put in our lapbook.

 Remember all those leftover scrapbook supplies you have in your closet?
 You can use that themed paper in your lapbooks.
-This is our Oceans book, I used a manilla folder for this book too, but I turned the book so it opens to the top and bottom not the sides.
+In our Oceans lap book (see below) I turned the manilla folder sideways.